Translations of Ulysses: Russian

 Soviet authorities considered Ulysses unsuitable for Soviet readers, making translation attempts dangerous, particularly in the 1930s; multiple fragments were translated and published despite this.
 Karl Radek harshly criticized Joyce during the first All-Union Congress of Soviet Writers in 1934: "A pile of dung teeming with worms, photographed with a cinema apparatus through a microscope – that's Joyce."

-Vladimir Nabokov send a letter to Joyce, proposing to work on translation, but did not receive an answer.
+Vladimir Nabokov sent a letter to Joyce, proposing to work on translation, but did not receive an answer.
 Several early translators met tragic ends.
 Valentin Stenich, who published his translation of episodes four to six in 1935–1936, was arrested and executed in 1938.
 Ivan Kashkin's First Translators' Collective of the Union of Soviet Writers published their translation of the first ten episodes in 1935–1936.
 The most significant contribution was by Igor Romanovich; he was arrested and died in Gulag in 1942.
 Victor Khinkis started to translate the book in 1972; he died in 1981 from illness and alcoholism before completing his work.

 The first complete Russian translation finally appeared in 1989 in the journal "Foreign Literature" (Inostrannaya Literatura); Khinkis's translation was completed by his friend, physicist Sergey Khoruzhiy, who had no previous experience in translation or knowledge of Joyce.
 A debate emerged over how much of the final translation should be attributed to each translator.
 According to Khoruzhiy, he tried to complete Khinkis work, but eventually started to translate from scratch.
 It was published in a book form in 1993, and included over a hundred pages of commentaries.
 The first edition of 50,000 copies was quickly sold, and the next edition doubled it.